radolf-edge/spree_notes/README.md

 ## **Feature List**

-* Ability to add/update note settings from configuration menu.
+* Ability to configure note settings from spree configuration menu.
-* Apply notes to any spree table or add notes to custom table.
+* Apply notes to orders, products, users or extend this for any custom table.

 ## **Installation**